 On average, PolicyMe rates can be roughly 10% – 20% lower than other insurers in Canada.

-We offer one of the lowest prices in the industry, if not the lowest price, just from putting it online.
+We offer the lowest prices in the industry, if not the lowest, just by putting it online.

 It’s the same guarantee, the same fully underwritten guarantee that you would get on any other policy in Canada.